 The lounge passes, if used, are valued at $110.

-In the first year, the 100,000 points are worth over $700, even if they are converted into a card account credit (and are potentially worth much more if used for flights or seat upgrades).
+In the first year, the 100,000 bonus points are worth at least $500, even if they are converted into a card account credit (and are potentially worth much more if used for flights or seat upgrades).

 A card for the business traveller